theo-xiao-sg/handwriting_recognition/README.md

 ### Training the Model

 * If you want to train your model, you can run `KNN_model.py` or `neural_network_model.py` in the folder.
 The model will train itself using 1447 images in the folder `images_training`.
 I have selected the best model parameters for you in the codes but you can always try yourselves with a set of parameters.
+For `KNN_model.py`, you can amend the line 29.
+For `neural_network_model.py`, you can amend the line 31.
 * Then, the trained model file saved in a pickle file, either `handwriting_knn.pkl` or `handwriting_knn.pkl`, will be generated in the folder.

 ### Try the recognition tool

 * Run `testing.py` in the folder, a pygame window will show up.
+In the line 8 of `testing.py`, I have chosen the model which I like the most and it is a Neural Network model.
+If you like, you can try the other KNN model or any model you trained by amending the line 7 or 8 of `testing.py`.
-* Use your mouse lift button and draw a number from 0 to 9, and click the key `Detect`, then you get the recognized number using the AI model you just trained.
+* Hold down the left mouse button and draw a number from 0 to 9, and click the key `Detect`, then you get the recognized number using the AI model you just trained.
 I hope it is a correct recognition.
 For me, most of the tests came with correct answers.
 * Then, please click the key `Clear` to clear the canvas before you try the next number.
 * Try all the numbers you like.
 * I hope you are impressed by this tool by now!